FDIC Home - Federal Deposit Insurance Corporation

 FDIC Law, Regulations, Related Acts

-[Main Tabs] [Table of Contents - 1000] [Index] [Previous Page] [Next Page] [Search]
+[Table of Contents] [Previous Page] [Next Page] [Search]

-1000 - FDIC Federal Deposit Insurance Act
+1000 - Federal Deposit Insurance Act

 (3) CAPITAL STOCK.--No capital stock need be paid in by the Corporation.

-(7) INSURED STATUS.--The new bank, without application to or approval by the Corporation, shall be an insured depository institution and shall maintain on deposit with the Federal Reserve bank of its district reserves in the amount required by law for member banks, but it shall not be required to subscribe for stock of the Federal Reserve bank.
+(7) INSURED STATUS.--The new depository institution, without application to or approval by the Corporation, shall be an insured depository institution and shall maintain on deposit with the Federal Reserve bank of its district reserves in the amount required by law for member banks, but it shall not be required to subscribe for stock of the Federal Reserve bank.

-(8) INVESTMENTS.--Funds of the new bank shall be kept on hand in cash, invested in obligations of the United States or obligations guaranteed as to principal and interest by the United States, or deposited with the Corporation, any Federal Reserve bank, or, to the extent of the insurance coverage on any such deposit, an insured depository institution.
+(8) INVESTMENTS.--Funds of the new depository institution shall be kept on hand in cash, invested in obligations of the United States or obligations guaranteed as to principal and interest by the United States, or deposited with the Corporation, any Federal Reserve bank, or, to the extent of the insurance coverage on any such deposit, an insured depository institution.

-(10) EXEMPT STATUS.--Notwithstanding any other provision of Federal or State law, the new bank, its franchise, property, and income shall be exempt from all taxation now or hereafter imposed by the United States, by any territory, dependency, or possession thereof, or by any State, county, municipality, or local taxing authority.
+(10) EXEMPT STATUS.--Notwithstanding any other provision of Federal or State law, the new depository institution, its franchise, property, and income shall be exempt from all taxation now or hereafter imposed by the United States, by any territory, dependency, or possession thereof, or by any State, county, municipality, or local taxing authority.

 (B) Upon such determination, the amounts so estimated and made available shall be adjusted to conform to the amounts so determined.

-{{4-28-06 p.1188.22}}shall require the articles of association and the organization certificate to be amended to conform to the requirements for the organization of a national bank, and thereafter, when the requirements of law with respect to the organization of a national bank have been complied with, the Comptroller of the Currency shall issue to the bank a certificate of authority to commence business, and thereupon the bank shall cease to have the status of a new bank, shall be managed by directors elected by its own shareholders, may exercise all the powers granted by law, and shall be subject to all provisions of law relating to national banks.
-Such bank shall thereafter be an insured national bank, without certification to or approval by the Corporation.
+(16) ISSUANCE OF CERTIFICATE.--Upon proof that an adequate amount of capital stock in the new depository institution has been subscribed and paid for in cash, the Comptroller of the Currency shall require the articles of association and the organization certificate to be amended to conform to the requirements for the organization of a national bank or Federal savings association, and thereafter, when the requirements of law with respect to the organization of a national bank or Federal savings association have been complied with, the Comptroller of the Currency shall issue to the depository institution a certificate of authority to commence business, and thereupon the depository institution shall cease to have the status of a new depository institution, shall be managed by directors elected by its own shareholders, may exercise all the powers granted by law, and shall be subject to all provisions of law relating to national banks or Federal savings associations.
+Such depository institution shall thereafter be an insured national bank or Federal savings association, without certification to or approval by the Corporation.

 [Codified to 12 U.S.C.
 1821(m)]

 [Source: Section 2[11(m)] of the Act of September 21, 1950 (Pub.
 L. No. 797), effective September 21, 1950, as added by section 213 of title II of the Act of August 9, 1989 (Pub.
 L. No. 101--73; 103 Stat.
 243), effective August 9, 1989; section 2(c)(1) of the Act of February 15, 2006 (Pub.
 L. No. 109--173; 119 Stat.
-3602), effective date shall take effect on the date on which the final regulations required under section 2109(a)(2), of the Federal Deposit Insurance Reform Act of 2005 take effect]
+3602), effective date shall take effect on the date on which the final regulations required under section 2109(a)(2), of the Federal Deposit Insurance Reform Act of 2005 take effect; section 1604(3) of title VII of the Act of July 30, 2008 (Pub.
+L. No. 110--289; 122 Stat.
+2827), effective July 30, 2008; section 363(5)(C) of title III of the Act of July 21, 2010 (Pub.
+L. No. 111--203; 124 Stat.
+1552 and 1553), effective July 21, 2010]

 (1) ORGANIZATION.--